By Sean Zucker —

 It’s a beautiful autumn day, the sun is shining, birds are chirping and e-scooters are increasingly zooming everywhere.
 Sounds nice.
-Unfortunately, this increasingly popular and ecofriendly e-scooter trend for all its good intentions has produced some unforeseen hazardous results, including frequent rider injuries, vehicle confrontations and even death.
+Unfortunately, this increasingly popular and eco-friendly electric scooter (e-scooter) trend for all its good intentions has produced some unforeseen hazardous results, including frequent rider injuries, vehicle confrontations and even death.

-While unrestricted or unregistered riding is not allowed in every state or municipality, the relaxed execution of e-scooters has led many riders becoming far too comfortable zipping around cities unbothered by the protective restraints of regulations and road signs.
+While unrestricted or unregistered riding is not allowed in every state or municipality, the relaxed execution of e-scooters has led many riders to become far too comfortable zipping around cities unbothered by the protective restraints of regulations and road signs leading to an increase in electric scooter accidents.
 This negligence is more than just a nuance for cars, traditional bikes and pedestrians, it’s increasingly dangerous for the riders.

 The boom in e-scooter ridership has come on so quickly that even where it is legal, it can be overwhelming, frustrating and a potentially dangerous phenomenon—one municipality may not fully comprehend or know how to manage.
 New Jersey’s Governor Phil Murphy, for example, signed a law on May 13th clearing the way for e-scooter use (under 20 MPH) statewide.
 By Memorial Day Lime was open for business in Hoboken and almost immediately this mile-square city was inundated with scooters on streets, sidewalks and bike paths.
 Ojo, another scooter service, followed soon afterward.
 Within four months, however, this early-adopting city was forced to recalibrate its freewheeling program.
 Hoboken retooled its deal with Lime due to safety concerns and canceled Ojos’s program entirely.
 The city also began prohibiting scooter use in some high-pedestrian areas–all of which may signal tighter regulations coming everywhere for scooters.